- Subject Matter

-Time periods such as the “70s," or “1920s” are given without an apostrophe or an extra space after the year.
+Time periods such as the “70s” or “1920s” are given without an apostrophe or an extra space after the year.

-For questions not answered on this Style sheet please consult the Chicago Manual of Style and/or the MLA Handbook or refer to a recent issue of SEEJ.
+For questions not answered on this style sheet please consult the MLA handbook

 Reviews of publications received by the journal are solicited by the Associate Editor for Reviews.
 SEEJ welcomes the help of its readers in identifying publications for review, particularly East European and other foreign imprints.
-Please consult the Review Editor, John Bartle, before undertaking an unsolicited review.
-Guidelines for reviews are provided by the Associate Editor for Reviews.
-A list of books available for review is also available at this web site.
+Please consult the Review Editor, Michael Denner

 Slavic and East European Journal (SEEJ)